 ---|

-HUMANITIES | Students will study at least one humanities subject and receive two hours a week throughout Key Stage 4.
-This will lead to one qualification.
-GCSE History or GCSE Geography |
+HUMANITIES | Students will study at least one humanities subject and receive four hours over two weeks throughout Key Stage 4.
+This will lead to at least one qualification: GCSE History and/or GCSE Geography. |

 MFL

-| Students will study at least one Modern Foreign Language and receive two hours a week throughout Key Stage 4.
-This will lead to one qualification.
-GCSE French or GCSE German
+| Students will study at least one Modern Foreign Language and receive four hours over two weeks in Year 10 and six hours over two weeks in Year 11.
+This will lead to one qualification: GCSE French or GCSE German.

 |